COSMOGRAIL/COSMOULINE/README.md

 7/5b  : show you more precisely the astrometry of your object (the thing you put at 33,33 above).
 Modify your corresponding .cat file then, and use it as a reference for the following scripts.

-7/6  : write the results (the flux of the deconvolved images?) into the database, mandatory for the 8/ scripts.
+7/6  : (to do if not a test) write the results (the flux of the deconvolved images?) into the database, mandatory for the 8/ scripts.

 --Perform ALL these steps with every stars you will use to compute your new normalisation coefficient.
 First on a bunch of test images (thus obtaining the precise astrometry), and then on all the images.
 Once this is done, go to 8/: